-The Glacier Skills Seminar is International Mountain Guides' "high end" training program.
-It is designed as an in depth skills and training seminar for people with aspirations for more climbing in the future who want to spend a significant amount of time becoming familiar with these skills.
-This is excellent hands-on training to prepare for any of the big, high altitude, glaciated, technical peaks in Alaska, South America, the Himalayas and elsewhere, but is specifically focused on increasing alpine climbing skills in mid-summer conditions.
-The Seminar climbs the mountain in expedition fashion, working its way up the mountain from camp to camp, in order to eventually put the team in position to summit, and to familiarize you with the day to day fundamentals of expedition climbing.
-This program incorporates the Mountaineering Day School into the course curriculum and goes into greater detail teaching many other advanced climbing skills.
+The Glacier Skills Seminar is one of IMG's comprehensive training programs.
+It is designed as an in-depth skills and training seminar for climbers looking to develop a greater depth of climbing skills.
+This program provides excellent hands-on training to prepare climbers for any of the big, high-altitude, glaciated, technical peaks such as those found in Alaska, South America, the Himalayas and elsewhere.
+This Seminar provides a program on Mount Rainier in expedition fashion, working its way up from camp to camp teaching you the fundamentals of expedition climbing, eventually putting the team in position to summit.
+This program incorporates the IMG Mountain School into the course curriculum.
 Training and skills sessions include anchors, self and team crevasse rescue, ice climbing, route finding, glacier travel and fixed line ascension.
-The seminar is specifically scheduled for mid summer to capitalize on firmer snow conditions and more exposed crevasses for glacier training.
-The route of ascent will be the best late season choice while still avoiding most of the more well traveled parts of the normal route: via the Paradise and Cowlitz Glaciers to the vicinity of Camp Muir, with a high camp on the Ingraham Glacier.
-A summit attempt is included at the end of the seminar.
+The seminar is specifically scheduled for mid-summer to capitalize on firmer snow conditions and more exposed crevasses for glacier training.
+A summit attempt of Rainier is included at the end of the seminar.

 Why Choose This Program?